GCTC-NTGC/TalentCloud/public_html/README.md

 #### Gulp

 [Gulp](https://gulpjs.com/) is a package manager that is run through Node.JS.
-It handles the primary tasks of watching and running our services.
+It handles the primary tasks of watching our files for changes and running our services.

+[Gulp Notify](https://github.com/mikaelbr/gulp-notify) is a process used to display notifications on your desktop.
+These notifications are set up to tell you if your CSS is compiling successfully or if there is an error.

 #### SASS (SCSS)

 [SASS](https://sass-lang.com/) is a preprocessor that enhances CSS to include some really awesome functionality.
 With SASS, you can:
 * create CSS variables that can be reused in your code
+* import CSS files into other CSS files inline
 * nest CSS rules
 * use math and other awesome functions